Patch for one.image.resize to resize image

 drive-ide0-0-0: /var/lib/one//datastores/100/103/disk.1 (raw, read-only)

 unknown command: '“info'

-#26 Updated by Stefan Kooman about 4 years ago
+#26 Updated by Stefan Kooman over 4 years ago

 Resizing can be done more easily with "virsh blockresize" command or libvirt API call "virDomainBlockResize": https://libvirt.org/html/libvirt-libvirt-domain.html#virDomainBlockResize